hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.10.5: Improved gallery loading performance for faster page load times.
+* 1.11.0: Added ability to include posts and pages in the gallery.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

+= 1.11.0 =
+= Updated: 03.04.2025 =
+* **Added:** Ability to include posts and pages in the gallery.

 = 1.10.5 =
 = Updated: 26.03.2025 =